Skip to navigation

 St Francis' Church is the oldest western church in India

-1 Christ, however, gave me the spooks in Southern India.
-Perhaps it's too much exposure to images like the Turin Shroud, but the pictures of Jesus smothered over Kerala made me think of graveyards at night and that incredibly disturbing glazed look on yer man's face as he bleeds to death on the cross: normally pictures of the Son of God are faintly comforting, even if I don't avidly worship his dad, but in Kerala I found myself preferring Krishna fondling the milk maids than the bearded distress of the crucifixion.
+1 Christ gave me the spooks in Southern India.
+Perhaps it's too much exposure to images like the Turin Shroud, but the pictures of Jesus smothered over Kerala made me think of graveyards at night and that incredibly disturbing glazed look on yer man's face as he bleeds to death on the cross.
+Normally pictures of the Son of God are faintly comforting, even if I don't actually worship his dad, but in Kerala I found myself preferring Krishna fondling the milk maids to the bearded distress of the crucifixion.